varocketry/guitar-mastery-hub/public/lessons/lesson_044_modal_interchange_borrowing.md

 ---

-## 🎵 WHY THIS MATTERS: BREAKING THE BOUNDARIES
+## ðŸŽµ WHY THIS MATTERS: BREAKING THE BOUNDARIES

 ### The Question Every Songwriter Asks